 |

-| SEASONS
+SEASONS

 Rainy Season: November to March the pans fill

 up and retain water until April or May.
-Much of
+Much

-the Makgadikgadi Pans area becomes inaccessible
+of the Makgadikgadi Pans area becomes inaccessible

-during the rainy season and the only way to see
+during the rainy season and the only way to

-the spectacular flamingo flocks is by aircraft.
+see the spectacular flamingo flocks is by aircraft.

 It is extremely dangerous to venture into the

-pans during the rainy season unless you are with
+pans during the rainy season unless you are

-year, May, October and November are also acceptable.
+a low-rainfall year, May, October and November

 This area gets very hot during the day (up to

-°F (40°C), but is mild and pleasant at
+°F (40°C), but is mild and pleasant

-night.
+at night.

 Dry

-season: April to September is the dry season with
+season: April to September is the dry season

-strong winds from August to November.
+with strong winds from August to November.

 From April to July game viewing is best within